Puducherry India Travel Guide

 Travel to India, including Puducherry, warrants careful attention to visa and entry procedures.
 Most foreign nationals need a visa to enter the country.

 India Offers several visa options for tourists.
-The e-Tourist Visa (eTV) is the most practical for citizens of various nations.
+The e-Tourist Visa (eTV) is the most practical for multiple nationalities.
 Apply on the internet through the official Indian Visa Application Centre website.
-Receive an Electronic Travel Authorization (ETA) via email, print it, and carry it with your passport.
+Receive an Electronic Travel Authorization (ETA) via email, print it, plus have it carrying your passport.
 ETVs are for 30 days (single/double entry), 1 year (multiple entry), or 5 years (multiple entry).
 Validity begins from ETA issuance date.
 For those not qualifying for eTV or planning longer stays, an ordinary tourist visa Application at an Indian embassy/consulate in your home country is the path.

-E-Tourist Fees for a visa vary by nationality and visa duration.
-Payment must be online.
-Regular fees for a visa also depend on nationality and visa type, paid at the embassy/consulate.
-Upon arrival at an Indian port of entry, show your passport and visa (or eTV printout).
+E-Tourist Visa fees vary by nationality and visa duration.
+Payment is online.
+Regular visa fees also are based on nationality and visa type, paid at the embassy/consulate.
+Upon arrival at an Indian port of entry, provide your passport and visa (or eTV printout).
 Immigration officers verify documents and collect biometric data (fingerprints, facial scan).
 This process is standard.
 Remain patient and follow staff instructions.
 Complete any arrival cards.

 Consider a good travel insurance providers that serve different travel requirements.

-Puducherry offers alternatives for every price range, from frugal backpackers to luxury travelers.
+Puducherry offers alternatives for every price range, from frugal backpackers to travelers seeking luxury.
 Careful planning can make your budget stretch further.

 The official currency of India is the Indian Rupee (INR), symbol ₹.
 Denominations for coins are ₹1, ₹2, ₹5, ₹10, and ₹20.
 Banknotes are available in ₹10, ₹20, ₹50, ₹100, ₹200, ₹500, and ₹2000.
 Carry smaller denomination notes for small purchases and street vendors.